-In an article titled Where did the phrase ‘Come out of the closet’ come from? by Arika Okrent, Editor-At-Large for The Week, Okrent covers the history of this expression.
-She writes “The phrase was borrowed from the world of debutante balls, where young women ‘came out’ in being officially introduced to society.
-The phrase ‘coming out’ did not refer to coming out of hiding, but to joining into a society of peers.” http://arika okrent the week
+In an article titled Where did the phrase ‘Come out of the closet’ come from?
+Arika Okrent, Editor-At-Large for The Week, Okrent covers the history of this expression.
+She writes, “The phrase was borrowed from the world of debutante balls, where young women ‘came out’ in being officially introduced to society.
+The phrase ‘coming out’ did not refer to coming out of hiding, but to joining a society of peers.” http://arika okrent the week

 I remember being interviewed for Coming Out Day: in reflecting upon the experience, I now know better than to succumb to notions, as the title implied, that I was “hidden” all these years.
-Coming Out was a term I used; I did not have a clear understanding during those earlier years until I embarked on a documentary of which for the past four years, included 57 interviews: parents of trans children and trans youth; gender therapists and endocrine specialists, attorneys and educators.
-I began photographing LGBT people, allies and couples back in 2010.
+Coming Out was a term I used; I did not have a clear understanding during those earlier years until I embarked on a documentary which, for the past four years, included 57 interviews: parents of trans children and trans youth; gender therapists and endocrine specialists, attorneys, and educators.
+I began photographing LGBT people, allies, and couples back in 2010.
 I came to a much more meaningful understanding of the Coming Out term over time.
 It is a term used in many groups, but not necessarily for the reasons we think.

-Every human being encounters growth and development right up through end of life.
+Every human being encounters growth and development right up through the end of life.
 Who we are at age ten is not who we are at age 80.

 Happy Coming Out Day!